CollectivaT-dev/dictats-scrape/README.md

 - You cannot distribute modified versions or derivatives of the materials

 **Therefore, while this tool can create a corpus for research purposes, the resulting data cannot be:**
-- Used to train TTS models (considered a derivative work)
+- Used to train speech models (considered a derivative work)
 - Used commercially
 - Redistributed in modified form